Best Electric Company Cars of 2025

 Skoda Enyaq (2021-)

-Like the similar Volkswagen ID.3, the Skoda Enyaq iV is is not an electrified version of a regular car, but has been designed as an EV from the start, with no intention of ever selling a version powered by an internal combustion engine.
+Like the similar Volkswagen ID.3, the Skoda Enyaq iV is is not an electrified version of a car with a petrol engine, but has been designed as an EV from the start, with no intention of ever selling a version powered by an internal combustion engine.

 That approach means there are no compromises to allow the same platform to support different types of powertrain.
 So although the Enyaq is shorter than a Skoda Kodiaq, it's absolutely huge inside, with exceptionally generous passenger and boot space.
 Even in the back of the car, there's loads of room for passengers to stretch their legs, and the luggage capacity puts many estate cars to shame.